-Today, a third of all the food produced in the world goes to waste.
-That’s equal to about 1.3 billion tons of fruits, vegetables, meat, dairy, seafood, and grains that go bad on the farm, get lost or spoiled during distribution, or are thrown away in grocery stores, restaurants, and home kitchens.
-It’s also enough food to feed every undernourished person on the planet several times over.
+Today, an estimated one-third of all the food produced in the world goes to waste.
+That’s equal to about 1.3 billion tons of fruits, vegetables, meat, dairy, seafood, and grains that either never leave the farm, get lost or spoiled during distribution, or are thrown away in hotels, grocery stores, restaurants, schools, or home kitchens.
+It could be enough calories to feed every undernourished person on the planet.

-But wasted food isn’t just a social or humanitarian concern—it’s an environmental one.
+But wasted food isn't just a social or humanitarian concern—it's an environmental one.
 When we waste food, we also waste all the energy and water it takes to grow, harvest, transport, and package it.
 And if food goes to the landfill and rots, it produces methane—a greenhouse gas even more potent than carbon dioxide.
-Food waste creates about 8% of all human-caused greenhouse gas emissions.
-In the US alone, the production of lost or wasted food generates the equivalent of 43 million cars’ worth of greenhouse gas emissions.
+About 11% of all the greenhouse gas emissions that come from the food system could be reduced if we stop wasting food.
+In the US alone, the production of lost or wasted food generates the equivalent of 37 million cars’ worth of greenhouse gas emissions.